 - Buy Box Percentage- Use Sellery Smart Lists to track your Buy Box percentage to gauge the effectiveness of your Buy Box strategies.
 Monitoring these lists as you make pricing rule adjustments is a great way to track strategies that are helping you win or share the Buy Box more frequently.
 Or to see changes that didn’t yield desirable results.

-- Sales Velocity- Create Sellery Smart Lists that house your top sellers, slow movers, and private label items.
+- Sales Velocity- Create Sellery Smart Lists that house your top sellers, slow movers, and This is what you call products manufactu...
+More items.
 Classify certain ranges of sales velocity (high or low) and then apply strategies to increase profit on high moving items.
 Or add discounts to slow movers to find a price point that generates sales.

 - Items Priced at Minimum Price/Pricing Strategy- Segmenting items by which particular part of your pricing rule is being used is helpful to understanding how your strategies are working.
 Are too many items priced at your minimum?
 Seeing those items in one view will help sellers identify margins that are too high, competition they may need to ignore, and what parts of their pricing strategy need refining.
 Finally, any inventory outliers discovered can be segmented further and associated their own, unique pricing strategy.